sejalnimkar/DS-project/README.md

 ## Dataset

 **Source:** [Montgomery County Open Data — Warehouse and Retail Sales](https://data.montgomerycountymd.gov/w/v76h-r7br)
+> **Note:** Copy and paste the dataset URL directly into your browser —
+> clicking the link may return a 403 error due to portal restrictions.

 - 307,645 records of monthly item-level sales across suppliers and product categories
 - Updated monthly by Montgomery County, MD